GauravP7/PACER-Training/README.md

 <h1>Extracting case information from pacer</h1>

-<p> Pacer is a ... .
-The steps followed to extract case information from Pacer are listed below : </p>
+<p> <a href="https://www.pacer.gov/announcements/general/train.html">Pacer</a> is an electronic public access  <a href="https://en.wikipedia.org/wiki/PACER_(law)">service of United States federal court documents</a>.
+The case details provided in the website are fetched and stored in the local database. <br/>The steps followed to extract case information from Pacer are listed below : </p>
 <hr/>

 <ul>